spinerak/YachtDiceAP/yachtdice/docs/en_YachtDice.md

 # Yacht Dice

+Yacht Dice is a straightforward game where you cast your dice to chart a course for high scores, unlocking valuable treasures along the way.
+Discover more dice, extra rolls, multipliers, and unlockable categories to navigate the game's depths.
+Roll your way to victory by reaching the target score!

 ## Where is the settings page?

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.